How ethical and sustainable is AXA?

 The Good Shopping Guide divides a brand’s Ethical Rating into three categories: the Environment, People, and Animals.
 For more specific advice on how to improve, AXA could apply for Ethical Accreditation.

-AXA might raise its grade and meet our basic ethical standards by re-evaluating who they provide financial help to, looking into the brands and ensuring they are not making any negative affiliations.
+AXA might raise its rating and meet our basic ethical standards by re-evaluating who they provide financial help to, looking into the companies and ensuring they are not making any negative affiliations.

 Corporate social responsibility, ethics, and sustainability for insurance firms